-K13.16 Binding of a collection of published work
+K13.15 Binding of a collection of published work

-K13.16.1R

-After a successful examination for DPhil/MPhil by publication the submission should be bound where practical, in a bright red binding for DPhil or black for MPhil, bearing on the outside front board the title of the submission, the name and initials of the candidate, the qualification and the year of submission, in at least 24 pt type.
+K13.15.1R After a successful examination for DPhil/MPhil by publication the submission should be bound where practical, in a bright red submission should be bound where practical, in a bright red binding for DPhil or black for MPhil, bearing on the outside front board the title of the submission, the name and initials of the candidate, the qualification and the year of submission, in at least 24 pt type.
 The spine should bear the name and initials of the candidate, the qualification and the year of submission in at least 24 pt type, reading downwards.
-Where this is not possible due to the nature of the submission, it should be enclosed in a bright red (DPhil) or black (MPhil) box file, to be provided by Academic Registry with similar wording.
+Where this is not possible due to the nature of the submission, it should be enclosed in a bright red (DPhil) or black (MPhil) box file, to be provided by Corporate and Academic Services with similar wording.

-K13.17 Certificates
+K13.16 Certificates

-K13.17.1P After the final bound version of the thesis is received, or after a successful outcome from a viva for DPhil or MPhil by Publication and completion of any amendments to the critical commentary to the satisfaction of the examiners, a results list will be produced by the Academic Registry and the certificate and certificate of credit issued.
+K13.16.1P After the final bound version of the thesis is received, or after a successful outcome from a viva for DPhil or MPhil by Publication and completion of any amendments to the critical commentary to the satisfaction of the examiners, The research degrees Award Board will approve the production of a results list by Corporate and Academic Services and the certificate and certificate of credit issued.
 Awards will be conferred at the next faculty awards ceremony.